ESOUI Code Collection

 This is a good walkthrough of the game changes if you are a returning player.
 It is also a walkthrough of all the different aspects of the game.
 It is long but if you just bring it up on your phone and listen while you play you can think to yourself, "Yeah I know that, yeah I knew that, wait what was that?" and rewind it a bit for things you may not have known.
 It is a good refresher for returning players.

-To play and be in the guild or do anything you don't need anything but the base game.
-If you do not own Elder Scrolls Online then the base game is High Isle and includes the base game, new High Isle Chapter, and all previous Chapters Morrowind, Summerset, Elsweyr, Greymoor, and Blackwood.
+To play and be in a guild or do anything you don't need anything but the base game.
+If you do not own Elder Scrolls Online then the base game is The Elder Scrolls Standard Edition.
+However, it only includes the base game and Morrowind for $19.99 USD.

 1.6 - Let's talk Zone and Dungeon DLC.

-Zone DLC would get you quests, content, story and skill lines.
+Zone DLC includes World Bosses, Story Line quests, side quests, and skill lines.
 Dungeon DLC provides only Dungeon content which usually has a story and a quest.

 1.7 - What I recommended for DLC